 People in Salt Lake City primarily live in small (one, two or no bedroom) single-family detached homes.
 Salt Lake City has a mixture of owner-occupied and renter-occupied housing.

-Relative to Utah, our data show that Salt Lake City's latest annual appreciation rate is higher than 90% of the other cities and towns in Utah.
+Relative to Utah, our data show that Salt Lake City's latest annual appreciation rate is lower than 90% of the other cities and towns in Utah.